VINTISHOP/vintedbot-discord/README.md

 ## :hammer_and_pick: Using the bot

-For me to create your discord bot contact me on discord : .benjibenji or join https://discord.gg/N6xDCEs2QH
+For me to installation your discord bot contact me on discord : .benjibenji or join https://discord.gg/N6xDCEs2QH